By the door or at the foot of the bed, this simple bench is just right for a small space.

 Don’t make the mistake of thinking you need a lot of tools and machinery to get started in woodworking.
 While it’s certainly nice to have a jointer, planer, table saw and router, the only power tool I used to make this bench was a jigsaw.
-To learn about the simple tools and techniques we use, download the free and newly updated “I Can Do That” manual.
+To learn about the simple tools and techniques we use, download the free “I Can Do That” manual online.

 We designed this project around available sizes of common lumber and put it together with a simple but strong method: nails and cleats.
 To add visual interest to this simple design, the ends are thicker than the front, back, sides and top, and all of the joints are offset.
 This creates lines and shadows at the intersections.
 It also takes some of the pressure off your precision – if your measurements are slightly off no one will ever know.

 Because I planned to paint this piece, I decided to use inexpensive material – #2 pine.
 I used 2 x 12 dimensional lumber for the ends, and 1 x 12 and 1 x 10 for the rest.
 If you want to use a clear finish to show the wood grain, you might want to upgrade to clear hardwood.
 Spend some time picking your material.
 You want the straightest pieces you can find with the fewest knots and other defects.

 The shortest piece of 1 x 12 I could buy was 4′ long.
 This length allowed me to cut between knots to get a clear piece for the top, seen in the photo at right, and I used the extra to make the 3⁄4” x 3⁄4” cleats that hold the front and back panels to the ends.
 I cut the top 1⁄8” shorter than the front, back and bottom to provide clearance when it opens and closes.